loyada/typedpy/docs/tutorial.rst

 The error will be caught immediately.
 Next, will look at immutability.
+With dataclass, we can define a class is "frozen".
+It's important to understand that the effect of it is limited \
-With dataclass, although the class is "frozen" (i.e. supposed to be immutable), we can do the following:
+to blocking explicit re-assignment of fields.
+However, we can do the following:

 .. code-block:: python